AkshayJay29/quiz/README.md

 - Clicking on the navigation bar's links will bring the user to the specified page.

 **Hero Image**
-- Hero image is the Emirates stadium, which has a zoom animation is included with a focus to attract the attention of the user This was chosen to be the hero image of the home page as it makes the topic of the quiz very clear to the user.
+- Hero image is the Emirates stadium, which has a zoom animation included, with a focus to attract the attention of the user This was chosen to be the hero image of the home page as it makes the topic of the quiz very clear to the user.
 And enances user experience as it creates nostalgia, due to the stadium being the home of Arsenal FC.

 - A text box with the text: "THE ARSENAL FC QUIZ".
 This has animations per character to atrract the attention of the user.